Germany's Otto seeks advantage from ethical credentials

-HAMBURG Germany's Otto, Europe's second biggest e-commerce player, emphasized on Wednesday to its commitment to ethical standards as it tries to face off stiff competition from Amazon and other online rivals.
+HAMBURG, May 21 Germany's Otto, Europe's second biggest e-commerce player, emphasised on Wednesday to its commitment to ethical standards as it tries to face off stiff competition from Amazon and other online rivals.

 The Otto Group, a family-owned mail order firm founded in 1949 which shifted into e-commerce in the 1990s and now runs dozens of websites worldwide, said executive pay would be tied to the achievement of sustainability goals.